 "Coming along good," Utah said, lying again.
 "He's going to make it, Orson."
 "Well, I ain't," Pitts said stolidly.
 "Too damn old-and tired.
 Don't fuss over me none, Utah.
 Just give me a drink."
 "Water?"
 Utah reached solemnly for his canteen.

-"Naw, painkiller."
+"Naw, pain-killer."
 Orson Pitts grinned and hunched up on his elbows, groaning, to take the pint bottle from Utah's hand.
 "You know right well what I want."
-He drank and lay back on the crusted blankets, his eyes squinting past Utah's shoulder as a shadow fell across them.
+He drank and lay back, his eyes squinting past Utah's shoulder as a shadow fell across them.
 "Shame to waste good whiskey-ain't it, Bowie?"

-Bowie Bowden had come in from lookout to stand over them, lean and tough and limber as whipthong, hat cocked at a rakehell angle and thumbs hooked into his gun belt.
-His eyes were mean, his mouth scornful, and there was insolence in every line of him.

-"It is for a fact, a goddamn shame," Bowden agreed.
-"I don't know why Utah keeps on doing it."
+Bowie Bowden had come in from lookout to stand over them, lean and tough and limber as a whip-thong, hat cocked at a rakehell angle, thumbs hooked into his gunbelt.
+His eyes were mean, his mouth was scornful; and there was insolence in every line of him.
+"It is for a fact, a damn shame," he agreed.
 "Quiet, Bowie," said Utah Tyrrell, with soft-voiced emphasis.

 "Utah's human," Old Pitts said.
 "He ain't all wolf-like you and Herm."

-"In this business you can be too human.
-It's a weakness that men in our trade can't afford."
-Bowden laughed and turned away in his lazy swagger, with a parting shot that was plainly audible: "Pouring good liquor into a dead man, for godsakes!"
+"In this business you can be too human."
+Bowden laughed and turned away in his lazy swagger.
+"Pouring good liquor into a dead man, for godsakes!"
 "Don't mind Bowie, Orson," said Utah gently.